-Featuring three members of my Andalusia favorites Minority of One, Sand and Salt from Tarifa, Spain, have to be among the best posi-core bands I’ve heard in a long time, and it takes a lot for me to say that since I’m fairly jaded when it comes to anything on the poppier and more melodic end of the hardcore spectrum.
+Featuring three members of my Andalusian favorites Minority of One, Tarifa, Spain’s Sand and Salt have to be one of the best posi-core bands I’ve heard in a long time, and it takes a lot for me to say that since I’m pretty jaded when it comes to anything on the poppier and more melodic end of the hardcore spectrum.

-Released by the German DIY label Seven Oaks Records, Strike Two combines the two latest Sand and Salt EPs (both released in the beginning of 2021) on a beautifully crafted gray tape with an extra dinosaur fun on the cover for you: this includes Embrace Life EP, plus the Feet On The Ground single.
+Released by German DIY label Seven Oaks Records, Strike Two combines the band’s two most recent EPs (both due out in early 2021), on a beautifully crafted gray tape with a little extra dinosaur fun on the cover for you: it includes the Embrace Life EP, plus the Feet On The Ground single.

-Overflowing with life and positive energy, these songs will take you on a 16 minutes ride to boost your PMA!
-The Embrace Life tracks cascade with ease over a sharp, fast and anthemic Youth Crew-inspired hardcore base.
-On these five songs, the band plays with so much energy and pace that you can clearly sense their long time commitment to the hardcore scene.
-Fede’s vocals are breathless and relentless, with a lot of sing-along parts that conjure the image of massive stage-dives, finger pointing and sweaty band members stacked around the mic together with the crowd.
+Overflowing with life and positive energy, these songs will take you on a 16-minute ride to raise your PMA!
+The Embrace Life tracks cascade with ease over a sharp, fast, and anthemic Youth Crew-inspired hardcore foundation.
+On these five songs, the band plays with so much energy and speed that you can clearly feel their long time commitment to the hardcore scene.
+Fede’s vocals are breathless and unrelenting, with many sing-along parts that conjure up images of massive stage dives, finger pointing and sweaty band members piled around the mic along with the crowd.

-Now, the last track, “Feed On The Ground”, was released as a separate EP earlier this year, but I’d have to admit it’s my least favorite of those crammed on this tape.
-On this piece, the band goes full-scale pop-punk and while they do a reasonably good job emulating the genre’s most significant and catchiest tropes, I still can’t say they really stand out from the crowd.
+Now, the final track, “Feed On The Ground”, was released as a separate EP earlier this year, but I have to admit that it’s my least favorite of the tracks crammed onto this tape.
+On this track, the band goes full-on pop-punk, and while they do a reasonably good job of emulating the genre’s most significant and catchy tropes, I still can’t say that they really stand out from the crowd.

-Even though I may not have enjoyed their poppier songs as much as the hardcore ones (and I mean their 2020 material too), I think Salt and Salt is definitely a band you should look up to.
-This stuff feels like a deep cleanse of both body and mind, and if you’re already dreaming about kite-surfing on the beautiful Andalusia beaches in the south of Spain—I don’t know what you’re waiting for!
+Even though I may not have enjoyed their poppier songs as much as the hardcore ones (and I mean their 2020 material too), I think Salt and Salt is definitely a band to look up to.
+This stuff feels like a deep cleansing of both body and mind, and if you’re already dreaming of kite-surfing on the beautiful beaches of Andalusia in the south of Spain—I don’t know what you’re waiting for!